joticajulian/koinos-contract/templates/nftdrops/README.md

 Open the `.env` file and define the following values:

+- `MINT_ONLY_BY_COLLECTION_OWNER`: Set "false" if anyone can mint an NFT by paying a fee (Kollection drops).
+Set "true" if only the collection owner can mint tokens.
+- `ADDRESS_PAY`: Address that will receive the payments.
+Do not define it if MINT_ONLY_BY_COLLECTION_OWNER is true.
+- `PRICE`: Price of NFTs in satoshis.
+That is, for 12.3 KOIN set 1230000000.
 - `USE_FREE_MANA`: Set true or false.
 When "true" it will use free mana provided by Kondor to deploy the contract.
 If it is false then define the private key of an account with funds in order to use its mana.
 - `HARBINGER_MANA_SHARER_PRIVATE_KEY`: Private key of an account with funds in harbinger.
 You can skip this value if `USE_FREE_MANA` is set to true.
 - `MAINNET_MANA_SHARER_PRIVATE_KEY`: Private key of an account with funds in mainnet.
 You can skip this value if `USE_FREE_MANA` is set to true.